bsommers/gael/README.md

 ###Acknowledgements:
-The inspiration for this project comes from several discussions with a colleauge,  Thomas Dunham.
+Partial inspiration for this project comes from several discussions with a colleauge,  Thomas Dunham.